On Tunnelling Through the Black Hole Horizon: On some delusions existing in the literature

 from which it is obvious that at $r\rightarrow r_{g}$ \textit{the Schwarzschild time }$t$\textit{\ along any external trajectory tends to minus infinity while the future horizon corresponds to plus infinity}.
-Then the both classical pieces of a outgoing trajectory have no chance to touch the future horizon.
-Because each of the two parts of the trajectory can not reach any horizon point \ there are no physical reasons for them to jump to the complex space and they will continue its classical way till when they penetrate the surface of the collapsed object (in case of a black hole formed by the collapse).
-Then the tunnelling proposed in [1-5] can never happen.
+Therefore the classical pieces of any outgoing trajectory have no chance to touch the future horizon, namely there is no way for them to meet in the infinitesimal region between $r_{g}-0$ and $r_{g}+0$.
+Thus in the physical case of a black hole formed by collapse, the tunneling of the type proposed in \cite{V} --\cite{CHNVZ} can never happen.